MarlonScholten/cisq1-lingo/README.md

 Using compononents with known vulnerabilities can lead to to development teams not even understanding which components they use in their application or API, much less keeping them up to date.
 ### Assessment of risk.
 Current risk - LOW

+The project has included the OWASP dependency check as well as dependabot in order to update any vulnerable dependencies it might have.
 ### Counter-measures
 - Included the OWASP dependency check in the maven build.
 - Added Dependabot to this repository